The problem with channels in leisure

-Filling up a venue every day, day in, day out is hard work.
-Many leisure venues like theme parks, thermal baths, zoo's or aquariums used to be very dependant on external marketing channels like SocialDeal, Groupon, Expedia, TripAdvisor or GetYourGuide for ticket sales.
+Filling up a venue every day, day in, and day out is hard work.
+Many leisure venues like theme parks, thermal baths, zoos, or aquariums used to be very dependent on external marketing channels like SocialDeal, Groupon, Expedia, TripAdvisor, or GetYourGuide for ticket sales.

 COVID-19 made online sales rise 600%

-The Corona pandemic forced consumers to reserve before their visit and that changed the leisure world significantly.
+The pandemic forced consumers to reserve before their visit and that changed the leisure world significantly.
 Many venues stopped their channel activities.
-As it appears, consumers now come directly to the site, buy and reserve.
+As it appears, even now consumers come directly to the site, buy and reserve.
 With many of our partners, we saw an increase in website traffic of over 50%, but here is the interesting part; online sales increased up to 600%.

 The direct sales journey is broken.

 Imagine a family that wants to go to your venue.
-Their online journey starts at google and they end up on your website.
+Their online journey starts with Google and ends up on your website.
 Your well-known brand makes them want to visit your site first, while they skip the other search results.
 Some advertisers try to disguise their ads as yours and they might trick some consumers to click.
 Once on your website, they look at your prices.

 The indirect sales journey is also broken.

 Now, some of you might say, "the great thing about these websites that sell tickets for me, is that they can reach consumers that we can't reach ourselves.
 They create demand for my product!".

 This is true, but there is something else going on as well.